PushkrJain/deep_research_agent/README.md

 - **Visualization Agent**: Creates visual representations of source reliability using Matplotlib and Seaborn.
 - **Export Agent**: Saves reports in various formats, including Word documents with embedded visualizations.

-The system is designed to handle complex research queries, correct spelling errors (e.g., "travily" to "tavily"), and produce professional-grade reports with source citations and reliability visualizations.
+The system is designed to handle complex research queries, and produce professional-grade reports with source citations and reliability visualizations.

 ## System Requirements
 This project was developed and tested on Kali Linux.
 The following software is required: